vapid/vapid/README.md

 www | Your website files.
 Anything you put in here is an accessible resource, with the exceptions of files that start with underscores or periods—those are private/special.
 Sass and JS files that have the `.pack.js`, `.pack.scss`, or `.pack.sass` extensions will be compiled by Webpack. data | SQLite database file, and uploaded images.
-In general, you do not want to mess with this folder. node_modules | This one should also be ignored. package_json | Information about your project, including Vapid configuration options.
+In general, you do not want to mess with this folder. node_modules | This one should also be ignored. package.json | Information about your project, including Vapid configuration options.
 .env | A private file that contains server environment variables, like the SECRET_KEY used by the web server.

 ## Deploying